Ethylene Generator Operating Instructions

 These are independent, private organizations formed to help reduce injury, loss of life, and property damage.
 Their scientists investigate and test products to evaluate their electric, fire, and casualty hazards.
-We felt that, since our generators are electrical instruments, it would be in the best interest of our customers to ensure that our equipment is of top quality and workmanship; passing these stringent safety standards would be the best test.
-With these marks on our generators, our customers can rest on the fact that the equipment has been found to be reasonably free from foreseeable risk of fire, electric shock, and related hazards.
+We felt that, since our ethylene generators are electrical instruments, it would be in the best interest of our customers to ensure that our equipment is of top quality and workmanship; passing these stringent safety standards would be the best test.
+With these marks on our ethylene generators, our customers can rest on the fact that the equipment has been found to be reasonably free from a foreseeable risk of fire, electric shock, and related hazards.
 You can see their web sites here:

 Both organizations are OSHA Nationally Recognized Testing Labs.